Aviation | Women in Leadership

 caesarKathy-Ann Caesar, Caribbean Institute for Meteorology and Hydrology, British Caribbean Territories (November 2020)

-Invited in 2009 to be a part in the Task Team on Aeronautical Forecaster Qualifications (TT-AFQ), I began an unexpected, exciting and impassioned work to serve the international WMO member States in the development of the Aeronautical Competencies, the ‘competency toolkit’ for aviation forecasters.
-Thereafter I was selected to the WMO Commission on Aeronautical Meteorology (CAeM) ‘Task Team on the Competence Assessment Toolkit’ (TT-CAT) and a trainer in the TT-CAT workshops in Nairobi (2010), Barbados (2011), Guatemala (2012), Qatar (2013) and Argentina (2014).
-This supported my nomination as a member on the CAeM Expert team for Education, Training and Competency (ET-ETC) in 2012 and later in 2015 to a core member of the ET-ETC. In early 2017, I was appointed as interim co-chair of the ET-ETC, a position I was reappointed to in 2018 and again in 2020 in the new Standing Committee on Aviation (SC-AVI) ET-ETC. For my efforts in the Aeronautical Meteorological community, I was awarded the Certificate for Outstanding Service by the WMO RA IV, 2013, and an Outstanding Service Award from WMO CAeM in 2015 and 2018.
+Invited in 2009 to take part in the Task Team on Aeronautical Forecaster Qualifications (TT-AFQ), I began an unexpected, exciting, and impassioned work to serve the WMO member States in the development of the Aeronautical Competencies for aviation forecasters.
+Thereafter I was selected to the WMO Commission on Aeronautical Meteorology (CAeM) ‘Task Team on the Competence Assessment Toolkit’ (TT-CAT) and served between 2010 and 2014This supported my nomination as an associate expert on the CAeM Expert team for Education, Training, and Competency (ET-ETC) in 2012 and later, to a core member of the ET-ETC. In early 2017, I was appointed co-chair of the ET-ETC, a position I was reappointed to in 2018 and again in 2020, and in 2023, I was appointed co-chair of the Standing Committee on Aviation (SC-AVI) ET-ETC. For my efforts in the Aeronautical Meteorological community, I was awarded the Certificate for Outstanding Service by the WMO RA IV, in 2013, an Outstanding Service Award from WMO CAeM in 2015 and 2018, and a certificate of appreciation from SERCOM-3 in 2024.

 Back to top